billstclair/elm-oauth-middleware/server/README.md

 This will NOT overwrite `config.json`.

-# GitHub Accomodation
+# GitHub accomodation

-This section is mostly for me, so you can safely ignore it.

-I discovered while debugging the server, that GitHub's OAuth2 token server is not standard compliant.
-Unless you send it an `Accept: application/json` header, it URL-encodes the returned token, instead of sending it as JSON in the body.
-And they encode the returned `scope` as a comma-separated string instead of as the specified JSON array of strings (actually, the spec for Authorization Code grant flow doesn't specify any return at ALL for `scope` or `state`, nor does it require them as input, though they ARE returned by the Implicit grant flow token request).
+GitHub's token server sends the token URL-encoded unless you send an `Accept: application/json` header.
+It also sends `scope` in the returned JSON, encoded as a comma-separated string, instead of a JSON array of strings.

-I fixed this in `truqu/elm-oauth2`, and submitted a [pull request](https://github.com/truqu/elm-oauth2/pull/3), but they, understandably, decided not to pollute their code with a one-vendor work-around.
-I just want the server to work with GitHub, so I copied the necessary code for their [`Internal`](https://github.com/truqu/elm-oauth2/blob/master/src/Internal.elm)`.authenticate` function into `src/OAuthTokenServer/Authenticate.elm`, and added my patch there.
+This is handled by the `adjustRequest` function in `OAuthTokenServer.elm` and by `OAuthMiddleware.EncodeDecode.responseTokenDecoder`.

 GitHub's documentaton of their token server's behavior is [here](https://developer.github.com/apps/building-oauth-apps/authorization-options-for-oauth-apps/#response).

 Here are links to IETF RFC 6749 section [4.1.3.
 Access Token Request](https://tools.ietf.org/html/rfc6749#section-4.1.3) and section [4.1.4.
 Access Token Response](https://tools.ietf.org/html/rfc6749#section-4.1.4).

+-}